anidl/multi-downloader-nx/docs/README.md

 ### Instructions (Widevine)

-In order to decrypt DRM content, you will need to have a dumped CDM, after that you will need to place the CDM files (`device_client_id_blob` and `device_private_key`) into the `./widevine/` directory.
+In order to decrypt DRM content, you will need to have a dumped CDM, after that you will need to place the CDM files (`device_client_id_blob` and `device_private_key` or `client_id.bin` and `private_key.pem`) into the `./widevine/` directory.
 For legal reasons we do not include the CDM with the software, and you will have to source one yourself.

 ### Instructions (Playready)